opensensorhub/osh-docs/src/web/sensorweb-api/intro.md

 ### Data Push

+The Websocket incoming channel can also be used to push observations and commands into the system.

-Observation data can also be ingested into OSH by using a Websocket channel opened on a `datastream/observations` sub-collection.
+Observation data can be ingested by opening a channel on a `datastream/observations` sub-collection.
 The payload format must be indicated by the `resultFormat` query parameter.

+Likewise, commands can be submitted by opening a channel on a `controls/tasks` sub-collection.